karlmdavis/rps-tourney/dev/README-DEVENV.md

 TODO

-### SSL Certificates: StartSSL
+### SSL Certificates: Gandi Standard

-If the https://justdavis.com/nexus repository is being used, the StartSSL CA certificates that it requires will need to be added to the Java/system truststore.
-The following commands should accomplish that:
+If the https://justdavis.com/nexus repository is being used, the Gandi CA certificates that it requires will need to be added to the Java/system truststore.
+The following commands should accomplish that for OpenJDK:

-    $ sudo curl https://www.startssl.com/certs/ca-bundle.pem -o /usr/local/share/ca-certificates/StartCom_Certification_Authority_Bundle.crt
+    $ sudo curl http://crt.gandi.net/GandiStandardSSLCA2.crt -o /usr/local/share/ca-certificates/GandiStandardSSLCA2.crt
     $ sudo update-ca-certificates

-(Note: I'm not actually sure this is required.
-Try compiling without doing it, and with an empty `.m2/repository` to test it.)

 ## Apache Maven